BitcoinQnA/BitcoinPrivacyGuide/secure.md

 ### iOS

-*Fully Noded requires your own node but is currently the only iOS wallet that offers coin control.*
+*Fully Noded requires your own node but is currently the only well tested iOS wallet that offers coin control.*

 1. Download [Fully Noded](https://apps.apple.com/gb/app/fully-noded/id1436425586)
 2. Scan the connection QR provided by your node